invad0r/notable-notes/notes/quotes.md

 `Seek God with all your heart; Prayer and fasting; Reading and meditating; - Philip`

-`Prepare yourself for the Future that's coming, Not the Future you Wish were coming - Daniel miessler`
+`Prepare yourself for the Future that's coming, Not the Future you Wish were coming. - Daniel Miessler`

 `You cannot keep birds from flying over your head, but you can keep them from building a nest in your Hair. - Martin Luther`

 `Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy. - proverbs 28,13`

-`cela est bien dit, mais il faut cultiver notre jardin. - voltaire`
+`cela est bien dit, mais il faut cultiver notre jardin. - Voltaire`

 `Between stimulus and response, there is a space.
-In that space is our power to choose our response, and in our response lies our growth and our freedom. - victor fankl`
+In that space is our power to choose our response, and in our response lies our growth and our freedom. - Victor Fankl`
 ```
 The vast accumulations of knowledge—or at least of information—deposited by the nineteenth century
 have been responsible for an equally vast ignorance.
 When there is so much to be known,